Model interpretability in Azure Machine Learning

 Overview of model interpretability

-Interpretability is critical for data scientists and business decision makers alike to ensure compliance with company policies, industry standards, and government regulations:
+Interpretability is critical for data scientists, auditors, and business decision makers alike to ensure compliance with company policies, industry standards, and government regulations:

-- Data scientists need the ability to explain their models to executives and stakeholders, so they can understand the value and accuracy of their findings.
+Data scientists need the ability to explain their models to executives and stakeholders, so they can understand the value and accuracy of their findings.
 They also require interpretability to debug their models and make informed decisions about how to improve them.

-- Business decision makers need peace-of-mind of the ability to provide transparency for end users to gain and maintain their trust
+Business decision makers need peace-of-mind by having the ability to provide transparency for end users.
+This allows them to earn and maintain trust.

 Enabling the capability of explaining a machine learning model is important during two main phases of model development:

-- During the training phase of the machine learning model development cycle.
-Model designers and evaluators can use interpretability output of a model to verify hypotheses and build trust with stakeholders.
-They also use the insights into the model for debugging, validating model behavior matches their objectives, and to check for bias or insignificant features.
+During the training phase, as model designers and evaluators can use interpretability output of a model to verify hypotheses and build trust with stakeholders.
+They also use the insights into the model for debugging, validating model behavior matches their objectives, and to check for model unfairness or insignificant features.